Taro: India

 In India, taro or eddoe is a common dish served in many ways.

-In Gujarat, it is called Patar Vel or Saryia Na Paan green leaves are used by making a roll, with besan (gram flour), salt, turmeric, red chili powder all put into paste form inside leaves.
-Then steamed and in small portions, as well as fried in the deep fryer.

 In Mizoram, in north-eastern India, it is called bäl; the leaves, stalks and corms are eaten as dawl bai.
 The leaves and stalks are often traditionally preserved to be eaten in dry season as dawl rëp bai.

 In Assam, a north-eastern state, taro is known as kosu (কচু).
 Various parts of the plant are eaten by making different dishes.
 The leaf buds called kosu loti (কচু লতি) are cooked with sour dried fruits and called thekera (থেকেৰা) or sometimes eaten alongside tamarind, elephant apple, a small amount of pulses, or fish.
 Similar dishes are prepared from the long root-like structures called kosu thuri.
 A sour fried dish is made from its flower (kosu kala).
 Porridges are made from the corms themselves, which may also be boiled, seasoned with salt and eaten as snacks.

 In Manipur, another north-eastern state, taro is known as pan.
 The Kukis calls it bal.
 Boiled bal is a snack at lunch along with chutney or hot chili-flakes besides being cooked as a main dish along with smoked or dried meat, beans, and mustard leaves.
 Sun-dried taro leaves are later used in broth and stews.
 It is widely available and is eaten in many forms, either baked, boiled, or cooked into a curry with hilsa or with fermented soybeans called hawai-zaar.
 The leaves are also used in a special traditional dish called utti, cooked with peas.